Krieffer21/Krieffer_04HW/README.md

 ![alt text](https://github.com/Krieffer21/Krieffer_04HW/blob/master/Assets/quiz.png)

 ### Start Quiz
   When the start quiz button is clicked it starts the quiz.
-It ensures that the quiz questions are restarted from the first question.
+It ensures that the quiz questions are started from the first question everytime.

 ![alt text](https://github.com/Krieffer21/Krieffer_04HW/blob/master/Assets/startQuiz.png)